Jonathan2251/lbd/source/othertype.rst

 long long
 ----------

-Like Mips, the type long of Cpu0 is 32-bit and type long long is 64-bit for C language.
-To support type long long, we add the following code to Chapter7_1/.
+Like MIPS, the long type in Cpu0 is 32-bit, while long long is 64-bit in C.
+To support long long, add the following code to Chapter7_1/:

 .. rubric:: lbdex/chapters/Chapter7_1/Cpu0SEISelDAGToDAG.cpp
 .. literalinclude:: ../lbdex/Cpu0/Cpu0SEISelDAGToDAG.cpp